-***Note: As of January 2018, I am no longer accepting new editing and mentoring clients.
-I will notify everyone when I open up mentoring and editing services again.
-In the meantime, you can still work with me in one of the writing classes I teach for San Diego Continuing Education.
-(Did I mention they are FREE???)
-Keep up to date on my writing classes by following me on Twitter (@taramgilboy), on my Facebook Page, or on the NEWS section of my website****
+Not ready for an edit yet?
+You can also work with me in one of the writing classes I teach for San Diego Continuing Education.
+(Did I mention my classes are FREE???)
+Keep up to date on my writing classes by following me on Twitter (@taramgilboy) or on my Facebook Page.

 Here’s what some of my previous clients have said: